Home » Technology » Home Theatre Power Manager

 Reduces Cross-Contamination Between Components.

-The M5300-PM is designed to isolate noise between 5 isolated outlet banks (including one bank with two high-current outlets).
+The M5300-PM isolates noise between five isolated outlet banks, including one bank with two high-current outlets.

 2. Panamax MR5100

-This compact unit can be rack-mounted.
+This sleek unit features an easy-to-mount rack design.
 Three indicators on the front panel’s left side monitor the power supplies.
 In the center is a screen for monitoring output voltage and faults.
 On the right side is a USB socket for charging phones.

-On the back panel, there are ten outlets in three blocks; this separation into blocks prevents mutual interference and interference.
-All 11 outlets (10 in the back and 1 in the front) are powered after LiFT filtering.
-All outlets have surge protection.
+On the back panel, ten outlets are divided into three blocks, which prevents mutual interference.
+LiFT filtering powers all 11 outlets—10 in the back and 1 in the front.
+Every outlet is equipped with surge protection.

 3. Panamax MR4300

-It is best for all occasions and has various equipment.
-Has nine sockets per output with filtering and protection—exclusive Automatic Voltage Monitoring (AVM).
+This versatile unit suits all occasions and accommodates various equipment.
+Featuring nine sockets per output, it provides filtering, protection, and exclusive Automatic Voltage Monitoring (AVM).

-It has a USB port for charging mobile devices and a 15-amp circuit breaker.
-Response Time is 1ns.
+Additionally, a USB port allows mobile device charging, while a 15-amp circuit breaker ensures safety.
+The response time is an impressive one nanosecond.
 A lifetime warranty is available.
 Single-pulse energy Dissipation is 1575 Joules.

 Next up is Furman and AudioQuest